wamp-proto/wamp-proto/rfc/text/advanced/ap_session_meta_api.md

 #### Session Meta Procedures

-A client can actively retrieve information about sessions via the following meta-procedures:
+A client can actively retrieve information about sessions, or forcefully close sessions, via the following meta-procedures:

 * `wamp.session.count`: Obtains the number of sessions currently attached to the realm.
 * `wamp.session.list`: Retrieves a list of the session IDs for all sessions currently attached to the realm.
 * `wamp.session.get`: Retrieves information on a specific session.
+* `wamp.session.kill`: Kill a single session identified by session ID.
+* `wamp.session.kill_by_authid`: Kill all currently connected sessions that have the specified authid.
+* `wamp.session.kill_by_authrole`: Kill all currently connected sessions that have the specified authrole.
+* `wamp.session.kill_all`: Kill all currently connected sessions in the caller's realm.

 Session meta procedures MUST be registered by the *Router* on the same realm as the WAMP session about which information is retrieved.

 ##### wamp.session.count

-Obtains the number of sessions currently attached to the realm:
+Obtains the number of sessions currently attached to the realm.

 **Positional arguments**